 That’s a question that I’ve been pondering since last night when an old colleague and brilliant mentor of mine, Mark Nead of Boondock Walker in Cleveland, Ohio, posted an image on Instagram of a slide from a recent presentation he had recently visited.
 The caption on the slide is “Without empathy, it’s not design.
 It’s fine art.”
 I was immediately taken aback by this with a guttural reaction that just didn’t feel right.
 So I commented on the image.

 ”I’d say it’s more along the lines of ‘Without empathy, there are only passive experiences.
-Art by definition is subjective, and as a UX designer, our interpretations of others’ empathy need to skew towards the objective spectrum and leave our personal biases out of the equation.
+Art by definition is subjective, our interpretations of others’ empathy need to skew towards the objective spectrum and leave our personal biases out of the equation.
 We can make presumptions based on what we learn, but to assume is a bit of a leap in logic’”

 So this really became more of a rumination about what empathy brings to the table rather than what fine art is.
 I had plenty of these conversations when I was 20 years old and in Art School.
 Art is subjective, even if its intent is to critique objectivity as its subject.
 It is open to interpretation—subjectivity; empathy, however is not open to interpretation.
 It is the act of embracing another’s experience and behaviors and viewing everything from that perspective.
 You must leave as much of yourself out of this part to achieve the depth of empathy to create a viable design solution.